-- (A) A Secretariat to the Agreement is hereby established.
-The Secretariat shall be headed by an Executive Director appointed by the Conference of the Parties. - (B) The Executive Director shall be responsible for appointing and managing an international staff capable of providing the necessary range of support for the Conference of the Parties and to meet its respon- sibilities. - (C) The Secretariat shall be an independent body and undertake such tasks as may be directed by the Conference of the Parties.
-Such tasks may include: - i) making arrangements for meetings of the Conference of the Parties and its subsidiary bodies and to provide them with services as required; - ii) facilitating assistance to the Parties, particularly developing Parties and Parties with economies in transition, on request, in the implementation of this Agreement; - iii) ensuring the necessary coordination with the Secretariats of other relevant international bodies; - iv) entering, under the overall guidance of the Conference of the Parties, into such administrative and contractual arrangements as may be required for the effective discharge of its functions; - IISD Model International Agreement on Investment for Sustainable Development 20 - Part 8: Institutions v) collecting and disseminating information on the functioning of this Agreement, including the implementation of its provisions and the rates of foreign direct investment under the Agreement; - vi) establishing a list of qualified mediators to assist Parties, investors and investments in resolving potential disputes; - vii) performing the other Secretariat functions specified in this Convention and such other functions as may be determined by the Conference of the Parties; and - vill) performing the tasks necessary to assist in preparing for the first meeting of the Conference of the Parties.
+(A) A Secretariat to the Agreement is hereby established.
+The Secretariat shall be headed by an Executive Director appointed by the Conference of the Parties.

+(B) The Executive Director shall be responsible for appointing and managing an international staff capable of providing the necessary range of support for the Conference of the Parties and to meet its responsibilities.

+(C) The Secretariat shall be an independent body and undertake such tasks as may be directed by the Conference of the Parties.
+Such tasks may include:

+i) making arrangements for meetings of the Conference of the Parties and its subsidiary bodies and to provide them with services as required;

+ii) facilitating assistance to the Parties, particularly developing Parties and Parties with economies in transition, on request, in the implementation of this Agreement;

+iii) ensuring the necessary coordination with the Secretariats of other relevant international bodies;

+iv) entering, under the overall guidance of the Conference of the Parties, into such administrative and contractual arrangements as may be required for the effective discharge of its functions;

+v) collecting and disseminating information on the functioning of this Agreement, including the implementation of its provisions and the rates of foreign direct investment under the Agreement;

+vi) establishing a list of qualified mediators to assist Parties, investors and investments in resolving potential disputes;

+vii) performing the other Secretariat functions specified in this Convention and such other functions as may be determined by the Conference of the Parties; and viii) performing the tasks necessary to assist in preparing for the first meeting of the Conference of the Parties.